CleverCloud/logstash-example/README.md

 #### Connect your apps

-You'll need to connect your app to the ES on Clever Cloud.
+You'll need to connect your app.
 Follow these steps to connect your app deployed on Clever Cloud to ES and MYSQL:

 #### From the Clever Cloud Console